xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Working with multithreaded applications is difficult, and no magic solution exists.
 The only reasonable thing to do is to make the code that will run multithreaded easier to understand, and make going into the trap of working with concurrent code more difficult.

-Rx provides operators to run concurrent code, as you’ll see later in this chapter.
-For now, let’s step back, look at what you’ve created, and analyze it to see whether you can do better.
+Rx provides operators to run concurrent code, as you'll see later in this chapter.
+For now, let's step back, look at what you've created, and analyze it to see whether you can do better.

 ### 2.1.2 Retrospective on the solution and looking at the future

 Thus far, our code gives a solution to the requirements Mr. Penny described at the beginning of the chapter.
 Functionally, the code does everything it needs to do.
-But what’s your feeling about it?
+But what's your feeling about it?
 Is it readable?
 Does it seem to be maintainable?
 Is it easy to extend?
-I’d like to point your attention to a few things.
+I'd like to point your attention to a few things.

 **CODE SCATTERING**

-Let’s start with the scattering of the code.
-It’s a well-known fact that scattered code makes a program harder to maintain, review, and test.
-In our example, the main logic of the program is in the OnStockTick event handler that’s “far” from the registration of the event:
+Let's start with the scattering of the code.
+It's a well-known fact that scattered code makes a program harder to maintain, review, and test.
+In our example, the main logic of the program is in the OnStockTick event handler that's “far” from the registration of the event:

 ```C#
 class StockMonitor